Efficient Node Selection in Private Personalized Decentralized Learning: Experiments

-\textbf{Covariate shift.} The results of our covariate shift experiments for two different cluster setups are presented in Tables~\ref{tab:covariate180}~and~\ref{tab:covariate90}.
-Our proposed method, \NAME{}, is shown to be on par with DAC in terms of performance, but also includes the added benefit of secure aggregation, which DAC lacks.
-A notable issue with the Random baseline is its tendency to favor large clusters ($0\degree$) and penalize small clusters ($180 \degree$), as seen in Table~\ref{tab:covariate180}.
-Both DAC and \NAME{} are able to effectively avoid collaborating with "poisonous" nodes through their respective sampling schemes, leading to improved test accuracy in the $180\degree$ cluster.
-It is worth noting that the Oracle method achieves low test accuracies for the small clusters, likely due to the limited amount of data available within these clusters (only 5 nodes per cluster).
-For the smallest two clusters, $350\degree$ and $10\degree$, \NAME{} and DAC are able to identify similar nodes in the large $0\degree$ cluster, resulting in improved performance.
+\textbf{Model and data.} We use the same CNN architecture as \cite{zec2022decentralized}, with three convolutional and two fully connected layers.
+We simulate 100 nodes for CIFAR-10 and Fashion-MNIST, and average results over three runs.
+Each node has equal data samples, uses the Adam optimizer and batch size of 8, and samples $M=3$ other nodes per round.
+We train for three local epochs and 200 rounds.
+We use two $q(t)$ in~\eqref{eq:ub}: constant (\NAME{}) and exponentially decaying (\NAMEVAR{}), tuned by validation.
+We also tune learning rates using a validation set.

-When evaluating on Fashion-MNIST, the differences between all methods are found to be smaller, likely due to the easier nature of the problem in comparison to CIFAR-10.
-Additionally, we argue that rotating images to achieve covariate shift may not pose a significant challenge for small CNNs, as models with enough data should be able to learn rotation-invariant representations.
-As such, we analyze more difficult label shift problems in our next experimental setup.
+\textbf{Covariate shift.} Tables~\ref{tab:covariate180}~and~\ref{tab:covariate90} show the results of our covariate shift experiments with two cluster setups.
+Our method, \NAME{}, performs similarly to DAC, but with secure aggregation for privacy.
+Random favors large clusters and penalizes small ones, as seen in Table~\ref{tab:covariate180}.
+DAC and \NAME{} avoid collaborating with “poisonous” nodes by their sampling schemes, improving test accuracy in the $180\degree$ cluster.
+Oracle has low test accuracies for small clusters, likely due to limited data (only 5 nodes per cluster).
+For the smallest clusters, $350\degree$ and $10\degree$, \NAME{} and DAC find similar nodes in the large $0\degree$ cluster, improving performance.
+Thus, DAC and \NAME{} increase performance and fairness for smaller clusters that differ from large ones.
+The Fashion-MNIST results are less different between methods, likely due to the easier problem than CIFAR-10.
+Also, rotating images may not be challenging for small CNNs, as they can learn rotation-invariant representations with enough data.
+We analyze harder label shift problems ne